 >piscsi -id 0:0 IMAGE_FILE_FOR_LUN_0 -id 0:1 IMAGE_FILE_FOR_LUN_1 -id 0:2 -t schd RAW_DEVICE_FILE_FOR_LUN_2

 RAW_DEVICE_FILE can be /dev/sda, for instance.
 This means that any USB drive connected to the Pi is usable by the Atari.
 It can be partitioned etc. with the Atari like any SCSI/ACSI drive.

 A Raspberry Pi Zero WH or Zero 2 W with PiSCSI board can easily be placed inside the MegaSTE instead of a hard drive.
 At least the Raspberry Pi Zero WH can be powered by the MegaSTE.
 For the Zero 2 W this has not been tested.

 The time a MegaSTE with TOS 2.06 waits before trying to boot is sufficient to launch the PiSCSI service on an internally mounted Raspberry Pi Zero WH.

-Before switching off the MegaSTE the Raspberry Pi can be conveniently shut down with the PiSCSI Control app or with the PiSCSI client tools.
+Before switching off the MegaSTE the Raspberry Pi can be shut down with the PiSCSI Control app or with the PiSCSI client tools.
 These tools also allow to use PiSCSI as realtime clock with daylight saving time support.
+This is useful, for instance, when the battery of the MegaSTE's clock is empty, or just to have daylight saving time support.

-The screenshot shows 6 devices emulated by a PiSCSI board, which is directly connected to the internal host adapter of a MegaSTE.
+The screenshot shows 6 devices emulated by a PiSCSI board, which is directly connected to the internal MegaSTE host adapter.